HydeJekyll/ByteBayin-Work-Breakdown-Structure/README.md

 ## 5.0 !
 Week 6 – September 24, 2025
 ### 5.1 [System Development]
-- 5.1.1 Final Adjustments for System
+- 5.1.1 Final Adjustments for System Testing
 - 5.1.2 Minor Fixes & Polish (User Interface)

 *Each task above corresponds to an issue in the repo.
 This WBS ensures we stay on track with weekly goals.*